EricTalbott/EricTalbott.github.io/_posts/2017-07-24-Weekly-Music-3.md

 [Botch - Transitions From Persona To Object][Botch]
 {% include youtubePlayer.html id="q6Q87LFycXI" %}
 Botch was a relatively short lived Metalcore (I hate that word) pioneer band from the late 90s and early 00s.
-This song appears on the album We Are The Romans (1999) and was probaly ahead of its time by eight or ten years.
+This song appears on the album _We Are The Romans_ (1999) and was probably ahead of its time by eight or ten years.
 If you are a fan of modern metal, it's important to check out this act that greatly influenced much of the music that is around today.

 [Jim Guthrie - Lone Star][JimGuthrie]
 {% include youtubePlayer.html id="wOOqdRsbHKA" %}
-Jim Guthrie is a multi instrumentalist that appears in the soundtrack to the game Sword & Sworcery (2011) among many other great works.
+Jim Guthrie is a multi instrumentalist that appears in the soundtrack to the game _Sword & Sworcery_ (2011) among many other great works.
 He has A LOT of material out there, and it's really great.
 This is among the first tracks I heard by him while playing the game Sword & Sworcery a few years back.
 I was physically taken aback by this song.
 The placement in the game, and the timing of that melody in the chorus is perfection that garnered a reaction I haven't gotten very often from music.